Chebem/Capstone_project/README.md

 # 🛒 Price Comparison Website

 **Welcome to our Price Comparison Platform!**
-Our goal is to help you find the best deals on products across multiple online stores.
+The goal is to help you find the best deals on products across multiple online stores.
 With a user-friendly interface, language support, and an intelligent chatbot assistant, we make shopping for the best price as easy and seamless as possible!

 ---